-The biographical data are derived from Neumann, Ulrich.
+3 The biographical data are derived from Neumann, Ulrich.
 "Olim, da die RosenCreutzerij noch florirt, Theophilus Schweighardt genannt, Wilhelm Schickards Freund und Briefpartner Daniel Mögling (1596-1635)."
 In Zum 400.
 Geburtstag von Wilhelm Schickard.
 Sigmaringen: publ.
 Friedrich Seckt, 1995, pp. 93-115.
 See also Neue Deutsche Biographie, Band 7, pp. 613-614.

-56 Daniel was baptized on May 4, 15%, here also by the current Gregorian calendar.
+4 Daniel was baptized on May 4, 1596, here also by the current Gregorian calendar.

-reaction to the lampoon of F. G. Menapius, Friedrich Grick (alias Irenaeus Agnostus) an Altdorf fellow-student of Mögling, wrote in 1618 his Rosa Florescensens under the penname Florentinus de Valentia.
-As far as is known Grick descended from Wesel in the former county Kleve, and he, among others, earned a living as a tutor for the Nuremberg patrician sons Hieronymus and Christian Scheurl.57 In Rosa Florescensens, Mögling is the first one to use the word "pansophy," earlier than Comenius: "And that is the Ergon Fratrum, the preliminary work Regnum Dei and the highest science, by them [the Rosicrucians] named pansophy."
-In addition to his Pandora, at the beginning of March 1617 and "within half a day," Mögling wrote for Caspar Tradel, Doctor of Laws, his Speculum Rhodostauroticum, 59 under his penname Theophilus Schweighardt.
+as is known Grick descended from Wesel in the former county Kleve, and he, among others, earned a living as a tutor for the Nuremberg patrician sons Hieronymus and Christian Scheurl.5 In Rosa Florescensens, Mögling is the first one to use the word "pansophy," earlier than Comenius: "And that is the Ergon Fratrum, the preliminary work Regnum Dei and the highest science, by them [the Rosicrucians] named pansophy."
+In addition to his Pandora, at the beginning of March 1617 and "within half a day," Mögling wrote for Caspar Tradel, Doctor of Laws, his Speculum Rhodostauroticum, under his penname Theophilus Schweighardt.
 Three engravings had been depicted in this work, of which the second demonstrates the Temple of the Rose Cross.
-For the meaning of the symbolism in this illustration the reader is referred to addendum 10.60
+For the meaning of the symbolism in this illustration the reader is referred to addendum 10.8

 Grick continued attacking Mögling, despite Mögling giving no reaction to his lampoons.
-Grick, therefore, thought cunningly on Easter 1619, to write himself the answer under the penname F. G. Menapius.61
+Grick, therefore, thought cunningly on Easter 1619, to write himself the answer under the penname F. G. Menapius.9